 Step Four: Flip the pork chops and repeat on the other side.

 Step Five: Once both sides of pork chops have been seared, add milk and can of cream of mushroom soup on top of the pork chops.

 Step Six: Lock the lid into place and switch to High Pressure.
-Set the time and cook for 4 minutes.
+Set the time and cook for 4 minutes (for a ½”-1” thick pork chop).
 It will take about 10 minutes for the pot to build up pressure.